surajacharya12/InterviewAI/README.md

 NEXT_PUBLIC_CLERK_SIGN_UP_URL=/sign-up
 NEXT_PUBLIC_GEMINI_API_KEY=YOUR_GEMINI_API_KEY
 NEXT_PUBLIC_INTERVIEW_QUESTION_COUNT=
+NEXT_PUBLIC_INFORMATION="Enable Video Web Cam and Microphone to Start your AI Generated Mock Interview.
+It Has 5 question which you can answer.
+NOTE:We never record your interview Video.
+Web Cam access you can disable at any time if you want"
 ```

 > **Hint:** Never commit your real API keys or secrets to version control.
 Always use environment variables for sensitive information.